Dizuko/Balatro-Modpack-Manager/README.md

-First practice safe modding, back up your `"%APPDATA%\Balatro\Mods"` folder Download and unzip, then place the Mods.store folder into your `%APPDATA%\Balatro`
+First practice safe modding, back up your `"%APPDATA%\Balatro\Mods"` folder

+Download (As .ZIP above) and unzip, then place the Mods.store folder into your `%APPDATA%\Balatro`

 NOT in `%APPDATA\Balatro\Mods`!!